christiankyle-ching/board_resolution_is/docs/README_DEPLOY.md

    3. Click **Next**.
    4. Check **Install for All Users**.
    5. **IMPORTANT!
 Change install location to `C:\Python310` only!
 Remove the "Program Files"**.
-   6. Install and done.
+   6. Install and wait.
+   7. If there's a button to "Disable the PATH limit", just click it, then click "Finish".
 3. Install `pipenv` by:
-   1. Open a `cmd`
+   1. Open a `cmd` in Administrator mode (`WIN + R > Type 'cmd' > CTRL + SHIFT + ENTER`)
-   2. Enter: `pip install pipenv`
+   2. Enter: `py -m pip install pipenv`

 ### PostgreSQL Database
 **Database Name: `db_board_resolution_is`**